 Vertex is committed to essential principles of good corporate conduct and integrity in all of its activities.
 Establishing and maintaining an effective Compliance Program is a key component of this commitment.
-The OIG Guidance outlines seven key elements of an effective compliance program.
+The guidance issued by the Office of Inspector General, U.S. Department of Health and Human Services (OIG) outlines seven key elements of an effective compliance program.
 We have developed and implemented our Compliance Program to address each of these elements.

-The purpose of our Compliance Program is to prevent or detect violations of law or company policy.
+The purpose of our Compliance Program is to foster a culture of compliance and to prevent or detect violations of law or company policy.
 Vertex expects that its employees, contractors and agents will comply with our Code of Conduct and with the policies, procedures, guidelines, work instructions, and training established in support of the Code of Conduct.
 If Vertex becomes aware of violations of law or Vertex policy, we will investigate the matter and, where appropriate, take appropriate disciplinary action and implement corrective measures to prevent future violations.

 The key components of our Compliance Program are described below, addressing each of the seven elements of an effective compliance program as outlined in the OIG Guidance.
 As the OIG Guidance envisions, we have designed our Compliance Program to fit the size, resources, market position, and other unique aspects of our company.
 At Vertex, we recognize that an effective compliance program must evolve and respond to the changing circumstances of the company and its environment.
 To this end, we are committed to continuous quality improvement based on regular review, assessment, and development of the Compliance Program and the changing regulatory and business environment.

 1. Responsibility and Oversight